 Discussion

-This study builds on the previous research assessing the role of IP-10 in TB treatment monitoring and confirms that it is potentially one of the most promising serum biomarkers to assess treatment response during the first week of treatment also in a HIV positive population.
-We show that IP10 is generally increased before TB treatment and increased levels are associated with TB bacteriological confirmation among HIV infected patients.
-In our HIV infected cohort, IP-10 levels experience a decrease during the initial phases of treatment in most patients with high IP-10 levels at diagnosis, as other studies have also shown in HIV uninfected populations15,17,19.
+This study builds on previous research assessing the role of IP-10 in TB treatment monitoring and confirms that it is potentially one of the most promising serum biomarkers to assess first week treatment response, also in a HIV positive population.
+We show that IP10 levels are generally elevated before TB treatment and increased levels are associated with TB bacteriological confirmation among HIV infected patients.
+In our HIV infected cohort, IP-10 levels decreased during the initial phases of treatment in most patients with high IP-10 levels at diagnosis, as other studies have also shown in HIV uninfected populations15,17,19.
 This study confirms that a measurable reduction in IP10 of 300 pg/ml in the first seven days of therapy was strongly associated with bacteriological confirmation of TB disease.
 We interpret this to mean that a proportion of clinically diagnosed patients might not actually have TB and are inappropriately exposed to anti TB drugs.

-As we had hypothesized, this association could mean that a proportion of clinically diagnosed patients might not actually have TB, are not appropriately exposed to anti TB drugs, or perhaps high IP-10 levels might be elevated with increasing bacillary load of the patients.

 High IP10 levels, defined as IP10>781 pg/dl, used as a single screening tool, would have ruled out 20% of bacteriologically confirmed TB cases, which is below what has been considered acceptable by a WHO panel5 for a disease with bad prognosis and high risk of transmission.
-This small but significant proportion off bacteriologically confirmed cases who did not have measurably raised IP-10 levels as has been observed in other studies,15,19 thus this group of patients warrants further detailed investigation.
+This small but significant proportion of bacteriologically confirmed cases which did not have measurably raised IP-10 levels (as has been observed in other studie,15,19 ) and warrants further investigation.
 Even with this limitation a failure to respond to TB therapy based on the lack of an IP10 response after only seven days could be used to target the identify patient group most likely to benefit from further diagnostic and clinical.

 The minimum agreement.

-Our “a priori” hypothesis was that MDR patients would not show a decrease on IP-10 levels during the first week of treatment, but the number of MDR strains or Rif resistant strains in our sample was too limited to test this assumption.
+Our “a priori” hypothesis was that MDR patients would not show a decrease in IP-10 levels during the first week of treatment, but the number of MDR strains or Rif resistant strains in our sample was too limited to test this assumption.
 In addition, the number of drugs to which M tuberculosis is resistant or how different levels of resistance affect the kinetics of IP-10 is unknown.
 This was the reason why we conducted a subgroup analysis among those fully susceptible to first line drugs.
 However these results merely emphasize the need to assess IP-10 in settings with high prevalence of drug resistance TB, such as Eastern Europe.